 Severe stress can be extremely harmful and damaging for our bodies.
 A normal level of stress is healthy and is a natural response when we are ‘under attack’.
 When our bodies are in a ‘fight or flight’ mode, a mixture of stress hormones and chemicals such as, adrenaline, cortisol and norepinephrine are released to prepare the body for physical action.
 We get a rush of energy, our heart beats faster and our breathing speeds up.
 We become more alert and ready for action.

 Today, the pressure of juggling your career, relationships and everyday life can produce added stress.
 Added stress subjects our body to an unhealthy, constant release of stress hormones.
-It is in this a constant state of stress that we lose the ability to think clearly and make rational decisions.
-Research has shown that elevated levels of the stress hormone, cortisol, in our blood can lead to weight gain, increased sugar and blood levels and lowered libido.
+In this constant state of stress we lose the ability to think clearly and make rational decisions.
+Research has shown that elevated levels of the stress hormone cortisol in our blood can lead to weight gain, increased blood sugar levels and lowered libido.

 Take a deep breath.

 Here are some tips to help you and your loved ones celebrate Christmas with as little stress as possible.